openebs/zfs-localpv/CONTRIBUTING.md

 ## Steps to Contribute

-ZFS-LocalPV is an Apache 2.0 Licensed project and all your commits should be signed with Developer Certificate of Origin.
+LocalPV-ZFS is an Apache 2.0 Licensed project and all your commits should be signed with Developer Certificate of Origin.
 See [Sign your work](#sign-your-work).

 * Find an issue to work on or create a new issue.
 The issues are maintained at [zfs-localpv/issues](https://github.com/openebs/zfs-localpv/issues).
 You can pick up from a list of [good-first-issues](https://github.com/openebs/zfs-localpv/labels/good%20first%20issue).
 * Claim your issue by commenting your intent to work on it to avoid duplication of efforts.